 At first glance, they look extremely similar and these plants do have a number of traits in common.
 But with time, you can learn to fairly easily tell them apart and discern which one is which.

-Similarities between Pothos and Philodendron
+Similarities Between Pothos And Philodendron

 Both Philodendron and Pothos belong to the same Araceae family of plants.
 They are both tropical vines and love growing on the sides of trees, poles, and other plants.
 When grown indoors or in containers, trellis or poles are often used to train them to climb upwards.
 They are also grown in hanging baskets as they make great trailing plants.

-Differences between Pothos and Philodendron
+Differences Between Pothos And Philodendron

 Taxonomy is simply the science of classifying and naming organisms.
 This is used to group plants, animals, and other organisms into their various groups for easy identification.

 The philodendron has more heart-shaped leaves compared to the pothos.
-They have a thinner, softer, and smoother texture.
-Also, the bases of the philodendron are more curved inwards, improving its resemblance to the heart.
+The bases of the philodendron are more curved inwards, improving its resemblance to the heart.They also have a thinner, softer, and smoother texture.

-Both Philodendron and Pothos have aerial roots which aid them in climbing.
-Aerial roots in pothos are thicker compared to those in philodendron and have only one per node.
-Philodendron, on the other hand, can have two or more thinner aerial roots per node.
+Both Philodendron and Pothos are epiphytic and have aerial roots which aid them in climbing.
+Aerial roots in pothos are thicker compared to those in philodendron and there is only one per node.
+Philodendron can have two or more thinner aerial roots per node.